 Collapsing the empty space in a Drop Zone is very easy.
 Simply double-click the orange border of the Drop Zone and it will collapse the empty space.
 Now, save the design.
 Then, when choosing this design, it will more closely replicate the original design concept.

-Notice that even though the original design had 6 total images, the design concept stayed the same with one large image and a block of smaller ones.
+Notice that the design concept stayed the same with one large image and a block of smaller ones.

 Guest signing books are a favorite product from engagement shoots.
 The key to designing a signing book is leaving enough space for guests to sign the book.